uiano/Turing-MPS/README.md

 # Building
 1. Right-click on the language and select `Rebuild language`.
 In order to update dependencies you should accept migrations.

+# TODO
+TODOs can be found in "issues" tab for the repository on github.